Zaju chuishao fu: Wei, Jin, Northern and Southern dynasties

 The zaju chuishao fu (or guiyi), which was worn in the Wei, Jin, Northern, and Southern dynasties, was quite different from the style worn in the Han dynasty.
 It had evolved from the one-piece long robe, either from the paofu or the shenyi worn in the Han dynasty, and had wide sleeves.

 The guiyi are depicted with in the paintings of Gu Kaizhi.
 The guichang eventually became more popular than the guipao during this period.

 The guiyi also evolved in terms of shape in the Northern and Southern dynasties when the long ribbons were no longer seen and the swallow-tailed corner became bigger; as a result the flying ribbons and the swallow-tailed corners were combined into one.
-These changes can be found in the paintings Wise and Benevolent Women and Nymph of the Luo River by Gu Kaizhi, as well as the lacquered paintings unearthed from the Sima Jinlong tomb in Datong and the Goguryeo tomb murals from the Anak Tomb No. 3.
+These changes can be found in the paintings Wise and Benevolent Women and Luoshen Fu Illustrations by Gu Kaizhi, as well as the lacquered paintings unearthed from the Sima Jinlong tomb in Datong and the Goguryeo tomb murals from the Anak Tomb No. 3.